 Bernese Mountain Dog

-Bernese Mountain Dogs are known for their thick and silky fur coat, as well as their calm and confident demeanor.
+Bernese Mountain Dogs are known for their thick and silky fur coat and their calm and confident demeanor.
 Studies have shown that Bernese Mountain Dogs experience higher rates of possibly developing some form of cancer in their life.
-Unlike other dog breeds, Bernese Mountain Dogs, tend to have a shorter life span, ranging from around 6 to 9 years (in part due to their large size and the fact they are one of the dog breeds prone to cancer and other ailments).
+Unlike other dog breeds, Bernese Mountain Dogs tend to have a shorter life span, ranging from around 6 to 9 years (in part due to their large size and the fact they are one of the dog breeds prone to cancer and other ailments).
 To maintain their high-energy, active lifestyle, it is important they receive a moderate amount of exercise daily.
 Major health problems that affect Bernese Mountain Dogs include hip dysplasia, elbow dysplasia, gastric torsion, and mast cell tumors.
 While this breed may be prone to a number of diseases, including cancer, they make amazing additions to any family, as they are incredible with both adults and kids!

 Bouvier des Flandres